Projects

 Otilia Spantulescu

-How can we co-create a patient-facing resource to better support people who have experienced a stillbirth, from the time of diagnosis to discharge from the hospital?
+How can we co-create a patient-facing resource, to better support people who have experienced a stillbirth?

 project team: